hbc/NGS_Data_Analysis_Course/sessionI/lessons/07_fastq_error_profiles.md

 ![good_quality](../img/good_quality.png)

 On the x-axis you have the base position in the read, and on the y-axis you have quality scores.
 In this example, the sample contains reads that are 40 bp long.
 For each position, there is a box plotted to illustrate the distribution of values (with the whiskers indicating the lowest value observed at that position).
-For every position here, the quality values do not drop much lower than 32 -- which is you refer to the table above is a pretty good quality score.
-The plot background is also color coded to identify good (green), acceptable (yellow), and bad (red) quality scores.
+For every position here, the quality values do not drop much lower than 32 -- which if you refer to the table above is a pretty good quality score.
+The plot background is also color-coded to identify good (green), acceptable (yellow), and bad (red) quality scores.

 Now let's take a look at a quality plot on the other end of the spectrum.